As of June 25, 2018, we’ve made some changes to the way our mortgage approvals work. You can read more about our Power Buyer ProcessTM.

 On an investment property, you do need 25% equity to do a rate/term refinance.
 If you’re taking cash out of a one-unit investment property, you must leave this amount of equity in the home.
 For properties of two to four units, you need to leave 30% equity to take cash out.

 How Does an ARM Work?

 Before we go any further on the potential benefits of an adjustable rate, how does it work?
 That’s a very good question that deserves an answer.

 An ARM is actually fixed for the first part of the term.
 You’ll see them commonly advertised as 5-year, 7-year and 10-year options.
 These are all 30-year mortgage terms.
 The number you see up front is how long the mortgage rate stays fixed at the beginning of the term.

 If you’re not refinancing or selling by the time that initial period is up, your rate will adjust up or down with current market rates.
-Your new rate will adjust, most often on a yearly basis, until you refinance, sell the house or pay off the loan.
+Your new rate will adjust, often every 6 months or on a yearly basis depending on your lender, until you refinance, sell the house or pay off the loan.